NeneWang/mastery-cli/Readme.md

 - [ ] Run python scripts [run pythons]
   - [ ] Image Downloader from array
   - [ ] CSV Data Reader

+### Long Term

+- [ ] Serve as an organization extension for studying
+- [ ] Serve as a guiding AI template
+- [ ] Serve as something u can inherit and fork and develop through inheritance.